dosarudaniel/Halite-Competition-Proiect-PA/README.md

 Code a smart Bot in your_Bot_name.cpp file!

-[You can edit map seed on runGame.sh 5th line]
+[You can edit map seed in runGame.sh file and set a which bot to compile and run]

 - `./runGame.sh`

+For college compatition:
+- `make`
+- `python ./run.py --cmd "./LastBot" --round 1`

 If you don't get any error you can visualize your Bot performance by uploading .hlt file <a href="https://halite.io/local_visualizer.php"> here.

 # Team:
 >- Cristina Buciu 321CA
 >- Isopescu Sergiu 321CA
->- Daniel-Florin Dosaru 321CA
+>- Daniel-Florin Dosaru 321CA - căpitan: dosarudaniel@gmail.com
 >- Daniel Bălteanu 321CA